oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 It is sent by a Server to inform a Client about the Session Topic Alias it has assigned to the included Topic Name.

 Topic Aliases are always assigned and managed by the Server, not the Client.
-For more information see [[4.7.2 Topic Aliases]](#topic-aliases).
+For more information see [4.7.2 Topic Aliases](#topic-aliases).

 A REGISTER packet may be sent by the Server when the Client is in the Awake state if the Retain Topic Aliases flag on the SLEEPREQ was set to 0, to reinform the Client of a Session Topic Alias.